‘The high isn’t worth it to die’: cousin of teen who overdosed on fentanyl - Saskatoon | Globalnews.ca

 Wilkinson doesn’t want her cousin to die in vain and hopes others can learn from her mistake.

 “Don’t do it, it’s not worth it.
-It hurts families and it’s really painful.
-The high isn’t worth it to die,” Wilkinson said.
+It hurts families and it’s really painful,” Wilkinson said.

 Last year, there were at least 51 overdose deaths in Saskatchewan; six are suspected from fentanyl.
 There were 22 fentanyl-related deaths in 2015.